Skip to content

 Default --

-Path to the CA certificate for verifying the Platform broker's TLS certificate.
+CA certificate for verifying the Platform broker's TLS certificate -- either an inline PEM block or a filesystem path.

 Complete Reference Table